sinnie/learn_web_dev/node.md

 * __V8__ is Google's open source JavaScript engine built for Google Chrome.
 It's written in C++ and can run either standalone or embedded into any C++ application.
 * [libuv](http://nikhilm.github.io/uvbook/) is a multi-platform C library that provides support for asynchronous I/O based on event loops.
 It is used to abstract non-blocking I/O operations to a consistent interface across all supported platforms by providing mechanisms to handle file system, DNS, network, child processes, pipes, signal handling, polling and streaming.
 It also includes a thread pool for offloading work for some things that can't be done asynchronously at the operating system level.
 It supports epoll(4), kqueue(2), Windows IOCP, and Solaris event ports.
 And although It is primarily designed for use in Node.js, it is also used by other software projects.
   * It was originally an abstraction around libev or Microsoft IOCP, as libev doesn't support Windows.
 In node-v0.9.0's version of libuv, the dependency on libev was removed
+  * Has a default thread pool size of 4 and uses a queue to manage access to the thread pool.
+    * You can mitigate this by increasing the size of the thread pool through the `UV_THREADPOOL_SIZE` environment variable, as long as the thread pool is required and created: `process.env.UV_THREADPOOL_SIZE = 10`
   * __Features:__
     * Full-featured event loop backed by epoll, kqueue, IOCP, event ports.
     * Asynchronous TCP and UDP sockets